susangfink/site/_posts/2026-01-26-Easiest-Workout-Splits.md

 ---
 <!--more-->

-After several revisions of my workout splits, I've designed the easiest one to follow which helps you stay on track.
-This set up erases all decision fatigue or the mental load of having to think of what workout is next?
+After several revisions of my workout splits, I've designed the easiest one to follow which makes it easy to stay on track.
+This set up erases all decision fatigue or the mental load of debating what workout is up next?
 <!--more-->

 This split works so well because you will always know what to work on without consulting a chart or thinking twice.
 Every high intensity cardio workout alternates with enough time to recover instead of competing with lifting.
 Even if you miss a day, you don't have to make up a workout.
 Pick up from where you are based on the date.
-This never-ending split-by-date format gives you an indefinite mindset.
+This never-ending, split-by-date format gives you an indefinite mindset.
+We want to think of working out as an ongoing for-the-rest-of-my-life mindset.

 <h3><b>Odd-numbered day:</b></h3>
 * AM Lower Body strength training